Nine days of prayer for a more inclusive church

 Everyone is Included

-Foundational to the principles of Catholic social teaching is our belief in the sanctity of human life and the inherent dignity of the human person.
-We are our brothers’ and sisters’ keepers; we are one human family.
+Foundational to the principles of Catholic Social Teaching is our belief in the sanctity of human life and the inherent dignity of the human person.
+We are our siblings’ keepers; we are one human family.
 We are in solidarity with one another.
 In our Catholic Social Teaching, that means loving our neighbor “without distinction” has global dimensions.
 In our circle, everyone is included.

 In these complex times, we commit ourselves to both deepen and broaden our understanding of the interlocking issues that impact both people and governments.
-While recognizing the complexity, we acknowledge the simple truth that the right to seek asylum is a human right, and migrants are our sisters and brothers worthy of being treated with dignity and respect.
+While recognizing the complexity, we acknowledge the simple truth that the right to seek asylum is a human right, and migrants are our siblings worthy of being treated with dignity and respect.

 Everyone is Sacred